 We offer 4 program styles* designed to ignite students’ wonder in the natural world, cultivate inclusive communities, encourage critical thinking, strengthen communication, and help prepare students for success in the 21st century.
 You can base out of a camp facility nearby Pisgah National Forest.
 Before your adventure begins, your students will be divided into small groups consisting of 10–12 classmates, a teacher from your school, and two Adventure Treks instructors**.
 During your adventure, Adventure Treks provides all instruction, logistics, outdoor equipment, and meals.

 *Contact us to design a custom program that works within your school’s curriculum and budget.

 **Southern Appalachian Science Center is facilitated with 1 instructor per group.

 1. 21st century skills challenge

 In 2002, the U.S. Department of Education formed a coalition with leading education experts and industry leaders (such as Apple, Microsoft, Cisco Systems, Dell, and the National Education Association) to create a comprehensive set of skills that are essential for success in the 21st century.
 The Partnership for 21st Century Skills formed, and they created an essential skills list called the “4 Cs” which include, critical thinking and problem-solving; communication; collaboration; and creativity and innovation.
 These learning goals are the focus of this program.
 We aim to assist schools in reaching their stated mission of preparing students for the 21st century by effectively teaching these skills to students and giving them real-life experience to draw on as they continue their education back in the classroom.

-Accommodations: Students and teachers sleep in cabins at Camp Pinnacle and spend one night in a tent on camp property.
+Accommodations: Students and teachers sleep in cabins and spend one night in a tent on camp property.

 2. Outdoor adventure